manavgabhawala/CocoaMultipeer/README.md

 Here's a list of differences between this framework and Apple's framework.
 In general I tried to make it as easy as posisble to port code using Apple's framework to this one.
 For the most part everything else is similar to Apple's framework and has similar features.

+- [x] Session, Peer and Browser objects to interact with the API as expected.
+- [x] Properties on the above objects to allow for introspection and customization.
+- [x] Header docs for all public methods and variables that you should be interacting with.
+- [x] Objective-C and Swift support
+- [x] Zero-conf browser and invitations.
+- [x] Error handling availability
+- [x] Assertions and fatal errors for weird unusual circumstances so that you can trace the stack.
+- [x] Thread safety and non-blocking (through the use of delegates)
+- [x] iOS Browser and Advertieser UI which handles everything from accepting invitations to showing available connections.
+- [ ] Mac OS X Browser and Advertieser UI which handles everything from accepting invitations to showing available connections.
+- [ ] watchOS 2 Browser and Advertiser UI which handles everything from accepting invitations to showing available connections.
+- [ ] Example of how to use the frameworks

 ### What we have?

 - [x] Supports all platforms.